sarameadows/pokemon-project/README.md

-# pokemon-project
+# Pokédex

-## Project Title:

-pokemon-project - Search Engine Optimization - Web Development - Software Development - HTML - CSS

 ## Project Description:

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxx
+A website that retrieves and stores data about Pokémon and it displays weather for the city where you might be going to catch Pokémon.

+## Buit with:
+* Optimization
+*  HTML
+*  CSS
+*  Javascript

 ## Webpage Link: